yliu1268/cast-workflows/subset_vcf/README.md

 ## Organize files for each batch

-TODO - changing this to wdl instead
+TODO - changing this to wdl instead (see concate_batches_v2.py - in progress)

 Note assumes we compiled bcftools with ability to read from gcs:
 ```